Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Pinnacles National Park Cave

-JD’s view of the park is different from mine as he sees many of these boulders as potential rock climbing routes.
+JD’s view of the park differs from mine, as he sees many of these boulders as potential rock-climbing routes.
 Rock climbing is very popular in the park.
-JD’s favorite trail in the park is the High Peaks Trail for its great vistas.
-JD brought a picnic lunch from the Boardwalk Sub Shop in Monterey (the sandwich was big enough that it was two lunches).
+JD’s favorite trail in the park is the High Peaks Trail, known for its stunning vistas.
+JD brought a picnic lunch from the Boardwalk Sub Shop in Monterey; the sandwich was so big that it was essentially two lunches.

-The west entrance of the park is day-use only and a great break from nearby Silicon Valley’s workaholic lifestyles.
+The west entrance of the park is designated for day use only and provides a great respite from nearby Silicon Valley’s workaholic lifestyle.
 “No, honey, I had no idea you couldn’t get a cell phone signal here”.

-For a bite to eat in nearby Soledad the rangers at the west gate recommended La Fuente Mexican Restaurant or the La Plaza bakery (see reviews).
+For a bite to eat in nearby Soledad, the rangers at the west gate recommended La Fuente Mexican Restaurant or La Plaza bakery (see reviews).

 Santa Lucia Highlands

-The first subregion to break out and earning its own wine appellation was the Santa Lucia Highlands, a strip of land to the west of the Salinas Valley right around Soledad.
+The first subregion to break out and earn its own wine appellation was the Santa Lucia Highlands, a strip of land located to the west of the Salinas Valley, near Soledad.

 Hahn Family Winery